ENGN2912B-2016/GPU_A/README.md

 # GPU_A
-A repository for Yixiang Deng, Shihong Li, Xiuqi Li and Xiaohe Liu.
+A repository for Yixiang Deng, Shihong Li, Xiuqi Li and Xiaohe Liu liuxiaohe gaile.